Jkmurey/Jkmurey.github.io/_posts/2026-04-16-House-Price-Prediction-Web-App.md

+---
-## 🏠 House Price Prediction Web App
+title: "## 🏠 House Price Prediction Web App"
+date: 2026-04-16
+categories: [App]
+---

+## 📌 Overview
+This project involve creating a machine learning web application that predicts house prices based on user inputs.
+Built using Python and deployed with Streamlit..

 ---

 ## Description: